-The department of Commerce’s Bureau of Industry and Security (BIS) published compliance requirements for persons intending to export or re-export from Hong Kong any items controlled under the Export Administration Regulations (EAR), especially, items controlled for national security, missile technology, nuclear nonproliferation or chemical and biological weapons.
+The department of BIS (Bureau of Industry and Security) published compliance requirements for persons intending to export or re-export from Hong Kong any items controlled under the Export Administration Regulations (EAR), especially, items controlled for national security, missile technology, nuclear nonproliferation, or chemical and biological weapons.
 Exporters and re-exporters of these items to Hong Kong must obtain one of the following, before shipment either:

 - A copy of a valid import license from the Hong Kong import issued by the Hong Kong government, or;

 - A copy of a written statement issued by the Hong Kong government stating that no import license is required.